-2 Things You Need To Know About Peri-menopause That May Save Your Life.
+Two Things You Need to Know About Peri-menopause That May Save Your Life

 I’m writing this today because this happens to be one of the days where I’m experiencing both and every time this happens I say “I really should warn them… ”

 So here I am.
 Warning you.

 There are lots of things about menopause and peri-menopause that you read about in books, magazines, blogs, and articles.

 But two of the most life-threatening are seldom mentioned:

 - Crazy, over-the-top anxiety/ panic attacks.
 Often with full-blown heart gripping pressure and palpitations.
 And